-ICEL 3504 English as a Second Language/English as a Foreign Language Extended Internship I (3).
+ICEL 3504 English as a Second Language/English as a Foreign Language Extended

+Internship I (3).
 This course is the first part of an extended 6-month internship.
 Students engage in on-the-job training under the supervision and guidance of an experienced ESL/EFL mentor.
 Internships directed by Johnson University's School of Intercultural Studies enable students to gain ministry experience in their area of concentration in a cross-cultural setting.
 The term "cross-cultural" refers to cultural "distance," whether geographical, theological, linguistic, or social, without regard to "foreign" or "home" distinctions.
 Internships test students' aptitude for intercultural ministry, provide a laboratory for the application of classroom-learned theory, and offer exposure to life and practice on the cross-cultural field, all under the supervision and mentoring of an experienced and successful practitioner.
 Students normally complete Extended Internships during the Summer and Fall Terms following the their junior year. following their junior year.
 While on the field, students typically complete ICST 4109 Mission Theology, the Selected Gospel or Pauline Epistle component of the Bible & Theology Major, and a third course required for their major concentration.
 Prerequisite: To enroll, students must have senior status (90+ university credits) or advisor approval.
+ICST 2133 Intercultural Communication, ICEL 3360 English as a Second Language/English as a Foreign Language Methods & Materials.

 ICEL 3509 English as a Second Language/English as a Foreign Language Extended Internship II (9.5).
 This course is the second part of a 6-month Extended Internship.
 Students engage in on-the-job training under the supervision and guidance of an experienced ESL/EFL mentor.
 Students normally complete Extended Internships during the Summer and Fall Terms following the their junior year.
 While on the field, students typically complete ICST 4109 Mission Theology, the Selected Gospel or Pauline Epistle component of the Bible & Theology Major, and a third course required for their major concentration.
-Prerequisite: To enroll, students must have senior status (90+ university credits) or advisor approval.
+Prerequisite: ICEL 3504 English as a Second Language/English as a Foreign Language Extended Internship I.

 ICEL 4700 Topics in English as a Second Language/English as a Foreign Language Instruction (3).
 This senior-level course completes the examination of the four second/foreign language learning skills begun in ICEL 3360 ESL/EFL Methods & Materials by stressing strategies for teaching reading and writing.
 The course provides more in-depth study of teaching methods, pronunciation instruction techniques, lesson planning, and English for Special Purposes.
 The course also examines the use of video production and instructional technology for the ESL classroom, explores topics in curriculum development, and examines ESL standards by grade/age level.
 Additionally, students investigate research in ESL classroom communication, the role of culture in ESL instruction, development of ESL ministries, and other relevant topics.
-Prerequisites: ICEL 2100 Foundations in Linguistics, ICEL 3360 ESL/EFL Methods & Materials
+Prerequisites: ICEL 3360 ESL/EFL Methods & Materials